MartialGeek/dotfiles/README.md

 Check the path of these executables on your system (`which poweroff && which reboot`).

 I configured i3 to use the image `$HOME/.config/wallpaper/bg.jpg` (or .png) for the desktop background.
 So to change it, simply copy an image with this name in the directory, or create a symbolic link, and reload i3.
+You can also use the script `set-bg` installed in /usr/local/bin to change the wallpaper.
+Simply pass a valid jpg or png picture as first argument:

+    set-bg Images/my-wallpaper.png

 The screen locking is binded on Super+Shift+Return.